revisium/revisium-cli/README.md

 - **Schema Validation**: Validates data fields against table schema
 - **Smart Upload**: Creates new rows or updates changed rows
 - **Duplicate Detection**: Skips rows with identical data
+- **Dependency Sorting**: Automatically sorts tables by foreign key dependencies
+- **Circular Dependency Detection**: Warns about circular foreign key references
 - **Statistics Reporting**: Shows uploaded/updated/skipped/error counts
 - **Folder Structure**: Uses same structure as `rows save` command

+## Foreign Key Dependencies

+Revisium supports foreign key relationships between tables using the `foreignKey` field in table schemas.
+When uploading data with the CLI, tables are automatically sorted based on these dependencies to prevent foreign key constraint errors.

+### How it works:

+1. **Dependency Analysis**: CLI fetches all table schemas and analyzes `foreignKey` fields
+2. **Topological Sorting**: Tables are reordered so dependencies are uploaded first
+3. **Circular Detection**: Warns about circular dependencies that can't be automatically resolved

+### Example:

+Given tables with these relationships:
+- `users` table has foreign key to `posts`
+- `posts` table has foreign key to `images`

+The CLI will automatically upload in this order: `images` → `posts` → `users`

+### Circular Dependencies:

+If two tables reference each other (e.g., `users` ↔ `posts`), the CLI will:
+- ⚠️  Log warnings about circular dependencies
+- 💡 Suggest uploading in multiple passes or breaking the circular reference
+- Continue with upload but foreign key errors may occur

 ## Configuration